 The Apostle John records (John 19:30):

-Prior to the intrusion of sin into the world, God had walked in the garden of Eden with Adam and Eve and gave them a way to respond to His love through worship.
-For He gave Adam and Eve dominion over all the earth and allowed them to eat of the fruit of the tree of life in the midst of the garden, but instructed them not to eat of the tree of the knowledge of good and evil.
-Through their respect for, and obedience to, God’s Word and will, they worshipped Him as their Creator and as the source of everything.
-God looked upon them as righteous because of His mercy.
-We can even say that they were counted as righteous before God by His grace through faith.
+In the very beginning, prior to the intrusion of sin into the world, God had walked in the Garden of Eden with Adam and Eve.
+He had created Adam from the dust of the earth and then the woman, Eve, from the side of Adam.
+Then, he gave them a way to respond to His love through worship.
+For He gave them dominion over all the earth and allowed them to eat of the fruit of the Tree of Life in the midst of the garden, but instructed them not to eat of the Tree of the Knowledge of Good and Evil.
+The forbidden tree was called such because if God’s people disobeyed him and ate from it, they would be sinning against Him, the “Supreme Good,” and then know evil; evil has no existence in itself, it is always opposed to the good.
+So, through their respect for, and compliance with, God’s Word and will, Adam and Eve worshipped Him as their Creator and as the source of everything.

-However, Adam and Eve were not content to dwell in God’s presence and to receive all good things from Him; and Satan was not content to let that happen either.
-So Satan enticed Adam and Eve into thinking that God was hiding something from them; Satan offered them the chance to gain knowledge and “freedom” apart from God.
-And this is what they got, for by disobeying God’s revealed will and neglecting God’s revealed Word, they ate of the tree of the knowledge of good and evil and now knew evil, whereas before they had known only the good that God had revealed to them.
+Ultimately, though, Adam and Eve were not content to dwell in God’s presence and to receive all good things from Him; and Satan was not content to let that happen either.
+Satan, in the form of a serpent, enticed Adam and Eve into thinking that God was hiding something from them; he offered them the chance to gain knowledge and “freedom” apart from God by eating from the forbidden tree.
+And, actually, this is what they got, for by disobeying God’s revealed will and neglecting God’s revealed Word, they ate of the Tree of the Knowledge of Good and Evil and now knew evil, where before they had known only the good that God had revealed to them.
 They gained for themselves the knowledge of evil and the death that came with it.

 “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” (Genesis 3:15).

 God decided to destroy His creation, but graciously continued to carry along his promise of salvation through Noah.
 He saved Noah and his family, instructing Noah to build an ark to survive the flood that God would send on the earth.
-God poured out His wrath and gave mankind what our sins deserved – death – but, He graciously preserved a remnant through whom He would continue His promise of salvation.
+God poured out His wrath and gave mankind what its sins deserved – death – but, He graciously preserved a remnant through whom He would continue His promise of salvation through the coming Christ.
+Thus, life on earth was preserved through the ark of the Church as well as for her sake and the sake of God’s promise of the coming Christ.

-God promised Abram that He would bless him and make him the father of many nations, renaming him Abraham, a name that reflects that promise.
+God promised Abram that He would bless him and make him the father of many nations, renaming him Abraham, a name that referred to that promise.

 God promised him, “… in you all the families of the earth shall be blessed,” and sealed this promise with a covenant ceremony (Genesis 12:3).

 And God continued to keep His promise alive through Abraham’s son Isaac and through Isaac’s son Jacob, later named Israel by God, because He had “contended with God,” wrestling with Him.
-Jacob, like us, wrestled with God, and yet God bestowed His grace upon him nonetheless, because our God is merciful.
+Jacob, like us, wrestled with God, and yet was overpowered at a touch.
 Through Jacob, through Judah, and up to king David and his descendants, the promise lived on.
-Despite their many sins and unfaithfulness, God was faithful to His promise.
+Despite their many sins and unfaithfulness, God was faithful to His promise and gracious.

-God carried His promise through the patriarchs of the Old Testament up to the time of Christ, where it finds its fulfillment in Him.
+God carried His promise through the patriarchs of the Old Testament up to the time of Christ, where it found its fulfillment in Him.
 The Old Testament prophets foresaw and foretold this.
-Isaiah saw it in particular clarity as we see in Isaiah chapter 52 and 53.
-Isaiah foretold the Messiah, the Christ, who would take mankind’s sins upon himself, die for our suns, and yet “he shall see his offspring,” because he will live again.
-And the offspring of Christ are those whom his bride, the Church, give him – children of faith.
+Isaiah saw it in particular clarity as we read from Isaiah chapter 52 and 53.
+Isaiah foretold the Messiah, the Christ, who would take mankind’s sins upon himself, die for our sins, and yet “he shall see his offspring,” because he will live again.
+And the offspring of Christ are those whom his Bride, the Church, give him – children of faith.

-Thus it is that after many thousands of years, the promised salvation of God is fulfilled in Jesus, “the seed of the woman,” the Christ.
-Born of the virgin Mary and of the Holy Spirit, descended from King David, Abraham, and Adam, Christ is both true God and true man.
-The one foretold and promised by God so long ago and to so many generations of the Old Testament Church.
+Thus it is that after many thousands of years, the promised salvation of God was fulfilled in Jesus the Christ, “the seed of the woman.”
+Born of the Virgin Mary and of the Holy Spirit, descended from King David, Abraham, and Adam, Christ is both true God and true man, the one foretold by God long ago, beginning in Genesis.
+And just as the first woman was taken from out of Adam, so now this promised Christ, the new and perfect Adam, came from the woman (cf. the “woman” verses in John 2:4 and John 19:26).

 All history led up to this point.
-The Old Testament prophets pointed to it, and they continued to point to it through thousands of years of human history, until finally in “the fullness of time,” Christ came to “fulfill all righteousness” and to adopt us as God’s children (cf. Galatians 4:4-5).
+The Old Testament prophets pointed to it, and they continued to point to it through thousands of years of human history, even when the Church was just eight humble souls as in the days of Noah, until finally in “the fullness of time,” Christ came to “fulfill all righteousness” and to adopt us as God’s children (cf. Galatians 4:4-5).
 God planned this from the beginning and He saw to it that His plan was accomplished.

 The New Testament points to the completion of God’s plan for our salvation, just as the Old Testament points to its coming.
-The cross of Christ is the focal point of the entire scriptures.
-The Old Testament prophets told us, “Christ is coming, God is sending one to save you from your sins;” the New Testament Church shouts, “Here he is, Christ has come!”
+The cross of Christ is the focal point of the entire Scriptures.
+The Old Testament prophets told us, “Christ is coming, God is sending one to save you from your sins,” and gave us signs and types of the Christ to come.
+Now, the New Testament Church shouts, “Here he is, Christ has come for you!”
+And they both likewise look forward to his return in glory at the end of the age.

-On the cross on that good Friday afternoon, Jesus accomplished everything needful for our salvation.
+On the cross on that first Good Friday afternoon, Jesus accomplished everything needful for our salvation.
 “It is finished!”
-But, God doesn’t just leave it at that.
-He sends us this Good News through His Word and Sacraments to bring us to faith in Christ, and his work on the cross, for our salvation.
-Jesus’ cry on the cross – “It is finished” – reflects the fulfillment of God’s plan for our salvation; God cut a covenant with us using the blood of his Son.
+His cry on the cross reflects the fulfillment of God’s plan for our salvation; God cut a covenant with us using the blood of his only-begotten Son.
 This is the new testament in his blood, a testament of which we are heirs due to the death of the one testifying; we have been willed eternal salvation due to the death of Christ.
-And it’s a living will, because Christ rose again on Easter morning.

-So, on the last day, when Christ returns for the resurrection of the dead, his words on the cross will ascend to their final, ultimate conclusion, for on that day we will be joined together with all believers of all times and all places and rejoice that “it is finished” as God’s will is completed when He gathers us to Him for eternity in the restored creation.
+So, on the last day, when Christ returns for the resurrection of the dead, his words on the cross will ascend to their final, ultimate conclusion, for on that day we will be joined together, in person, body and soul, with all believers of all times and all places and rejoice that “it is finished.”
+God’s will has been done as we have been gathered to Him as His people for eternity in the Garden of paradise.